-Assam Government and Politics involves the various political parties that rule the state and function as opposition in the legislative assembly.
-There are many political parties in the Indian state of Assam is ruled by the Indian National Congress (INC), Asom Gana Parishad (AGP), Bharatiya Janata Party, and Communist Party of India.
+Assam government and politics involves the various political parties that rule the state and function as opposition in the legislative assembly.
+There are many political parties in the Indian state of Assam such as Indian National Congress (INC), Asom Gana Parishad (AGP), Bharatiya Janata Party (BJP) and Communist Party of India (CPI).

 Government of Assam

 The Government of Assam is the regional ruling authority of the state of Assam, Republic of India.
 The head of the state is the Governor of Assam.
 At present, the Governor of the state is His Excellency Mr. Janaki Ballabh Patnaik.
-The chief minister of the state functions as the head of the government.
+The Chief Minister of the state functions as the head of the government.
 He is also the leader of the legislative party sitting in the treasury bench.
 Presently, Shri Tarun Gogoi is the Chief Minister of Assam.
 The Assam Legislative Assembly consists of 126 elected members or legislators.
 Assembly elections take place in the state after every five years unless it is stated otherwise.
-The chief minister of the state is helped in running the government by a council of ministers, which is nominated by the chief minister himself.
+The Chief Minister of the state is helped in running the government by a council of ministers, which is nominated by the chief minister himself.

 National Parties in Assam

 Assam, an important state located in the northeastern part of India, is known for its significant presence in Indian politics.
-As far as politics in India is concerned, the state always stays at the front position and it is significantly plagued by the ULFA strikes and other radical activities carried out by this separatist organization.
-About national level political parties in Assam Following the most recent ULFA attacks in the state, the national level political parties in Assam have consented on one viewpoint that they should gain courage and attempt to stop terrorism at any cost.
+As far as politics in India is concerned, the state always stays at the front position and it is significantly plagued by the ULFA strikes and other radical activities carried out by this separatist organisation.
+Following the most recent ULFA attacks in the state, the national level political parties in Assam have consented on one viewpoint that they should gain courage and attempt to stop terrorism at any cost.
 The most important national level political parties that dictate the political state of affairs in the state are as follows:

-Currently, the state government of Assam is ruled by the Indian National Congress (INC), which is also ruling the Central Government.
-The chief minister of the state is Tarun Gogoi.
 The political system of the state is overseen by the Governor of the state.
 Currently, the Governor of the state is Janaki Ballabh Patnaik, a former Congress leader.
-The Governor of the state is helped in his functioning by the Chief Minister together with his ministry, who are elected to the legislative assembly of the state.
+He is helped in his functioning by the Chief Minister together with his ministry, who are elected to the legislative assembly of the state.
 The present Chief Minister of the state is Tarun Gogoi.
-The Indian National Congress has been ruling the state since the country gained its independence from British dominion in 1947.
+The Indian National Congress has been dominant in the state since the country gained its independence from British dominion in 1947.
 The party ruled the state till 1978.
 In 1978, a Janata Party Government took over the control of Assam.
 Nevertheless, the government had a short stint and the Indian National Congress returned to power once again in 1980.
 They ruled the state till 1985.
 In 1985, the Asom Gana Parishad (AGP), a party which backed the Assam Agitation, was elected by the people of the state to rule the state for the next five years.
 After 1985, the Asom Gana Parishad and the Indian National Congress governed the state alternatively till 2001.
 Since 2001, the Indian National Congress again came to power and since then the party has been ruling the state in an uninterrupted manner.
 They became successful in winning the assembly elections held in 2006 and 2011 successively.
-Tarun Gogoi is the only chief minister in the chronicles of the state to be chosen as the CM for the third successive time.
+Tarun Gogoi is the only Chief Minister in the chronicles of the state to be chosen as the CM for the third successive time.

 Council of Ministers

-The council of ministers of Assam is headed by the chief minister of the state of Assam and aids the head of the state in governance.
+The Council of Ministers of Assam is headed by the Chief Minister of the state and aids the head of the state in governance.
 The ministers are assigned various departments.
-The chief minister himself looks after the Home ministry and other departments like political, finance, public works and departments not specified or allotted to ministers.
+The Chief Minister, generally himself looks after the Home ministry and other departments like political, finance, public works and departments not specified or allotted to ministers.
 The chief minister works with the help of the Assam council of Ministers for the welfare of the state of Assam.
 A list of the ministries of Assam is stated below:

-- Revenue, relief and rehabilitation, Implementation of Assam Accord and Administrative Reforms and Training - Dr. Bhumidhar Barman.
+- Ministry of Revenue, relief and rehabilitation, Implementation of Assam Accord and Administrative Reforms and Training

-- Agriculture and Welfare of Plains Tribes and Backward Classes - Pramila Rani Brahma
+- Ministry of Agriculture and Welfare of Plains Tribes and Backward Classes

-- Hill Areas, Mines & Minerals and Veterinary - Sri Kharsingh Engti
+- Ministry of Hill Areas, Mines & Minerals and Veterinary

-- Water Resources and Parliamentary Affairs - Sri Bharat Ch.
-Narah
+- Ministry of Water Resources and Parliamentary Affairs

-- Food and Civil Supplies, Minorities Welfare and Development and Haj Affairs - Dr. Nazrul Islam
+- Ministry of Food and Civil Supplies, Minorities Welfare and Development and Haj Affairs

-- Elementary Education, Secondary Education and Higher Education - Sri Ripun Bora
+- Ministry of Elementary Education, Secondary Education and Higher Education

-- Panchayat and Rural Development and Transport - Sri Chandan Brahma
+- Ministry of Panchayat and Rural Development and Transport

-- Environment and Forests, Tourism, Printing and Stationary and Information and Public Relations - Sri Rockybul Hussain
+- Ministry of Environment and Forests, Tourism, Printing and Stationary and Information and Public Relations

-- Planning and Development, Labour and Employment, and Tea Tribes Welfare - Sri Prithibi Majhi
+- Ministry of Planning and Development, Labour and Employment, and Tea Tribes Welfare

-- Irrigation, Soil Conservation and Fishery - Sri Nurjamal Sarkar
+- Ministry of Irrigation, Soil Conservation and Fishery

-- Industries & Commerce, Power (Electricity), Public Enterprises - Sri Pradyut Bordoloi
+- Ministry of Industries & Commerce, Power (Electricity), Public Enterprises

-- Health and Family Welfare, Guwahati Development, Information Technology, and Science & Technology - Sri Himanta Biswa Sarma
+- Ministry of Health and Family Welfare, Guwahati Development, Information Technology, and Science & Technology

-- Textile and Sericulture, Judicial and Legislative - Sri Pranab Gogoi
+- Ministry of Textile and Sericulture, Judicial and Legislative

 Current Governor of Assam